KATBlackCoder/LudoLingua/BACKEND_STRUCTURE.md

         *   `mod.rs`: Adhering to our "imports only" rule, this file simply declares the `engine` and `files` modules and re-exports the main engine struct (e.g., `pub use engine::RpgMakerMv;`).

 *   **`src/llm`**: This module handles all communication with Large Language Models.
-    *   `trait.rs`: Defines the `Translator` trait, a contract for any AI provider we want to support.
+    *   `services/`: Contains service-specific provider implementations using the best available crates for each service.
+        *   `ollama.rs`: Ollama provider implementation using the `ollama-rs` crate for optimal performance and features.
-    *   `factory.rs`: Similar to the engine factory, this reads the user's settings to determine which AI provider and model to use (e.g., Ollama, a local file).
+    *   `factory.rs`: Similar to the engine factory, this reads the user's settings to determine which AI provider and model to use (e.g., Ollama, OpenAI).
-    *   `[provider].rs`: Each file is a self-contained implementation for a specific AI provider, handling the unique details of its API.
+*   **`src/utils`**: This module contains application-wide utilities and shared functionality that can be reused across different parts of the application.
+    *   `prompts/`: Contains utilities specifically for prompt building and management.
+        *   `builder.rs`: Shared prompt building logic that can be used by all LLM providers, ensuring consistency and reducing code duplication.

 *   **`src/db`**: This module is the sole gatekeeper for our SQLite database.
     *   `connection.rs`: Manages the creation of a database connection pool, which is essential for performance.